 This page will be updated with information, guidance and advice from the Government, NHS and other relevant authorities regarding the steps individuals, groups and businesses can take to prevent the spread of disease or if they suspect they may be infected.

-COVID-19 is a new illness that can affect your lungs and airways and is caused by a virus called coronavirus.
+COVID-19 is an illness that can affect your lungs and airways and is caused by a virus called coronavirus.
 It is now clear that this will be one of the greatest challenges of our generation, and something that will only be overcome through community perseverance – with every individual taking the necessary steps to prevent the spread and protect our most vulnerable.

 All Government guidance and support on COVID-19 can be found here: https://www.gov.uk/coronavirus

 Frequently Asked Questions about what you can and cannot do under current guidelines can be found here: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do

 If you have specific queries or concerns, please do not hesitate to get in touch at email@example.com and I will endeavour to answer them as quickly as possible.